 - Board member – Balanced Technology Management Committee, Guelph – current

 - Speaker – Humberview Secondary School, April 2018

-- Keynote Speaker – Balanced Technology Management – Power Off and Play, May 2018
+Panelist Speaker – Balanced Technology Management – Power Off & Play Launch – June 16th, 2018

 As a leader, Elaine is a certified Iridologist, Thought Field Therapy practitioner and nutritional expert.
 Elaine has an extensive background in social services and over 15 years of clinical experience.

 As an author, Elaine’s book spent several weeks on the Wattpad ‘hotlist’ for non-fiction authors.
 She won a Wattys Award for Originality in 2017 for her book Seeing Through the Cracks; the highest online award.
 With over 100,000 reads in just over a year, this is a valuable resource with insights for parents to learn how to navigate staying connected to their children, even as adults.

 Elaine’s personal story as a parent navigating these challenging waters when faced with a situation of imbalance in her family was informative and realistic and hopeful.